-Two large light boxes with laser cut steel MAKS insignia masking painted imagery.
+Two large light boxes with laser cut steel MAKS insignia atop painted imagery.
 The steel shields represent male and female signs.
 The male sign is the electronic sign of a resistor, and the female a capacitor.
-The painted imagery was originally oil on canvas, measuring only 18″ x 18.”
-The light boxes are used as large set pieces for MAKS performances.
+Did you know the universal sign of anger is mutilated genitalia?

 MAKS: Meet the Artist 10/21/16